joonarafael/gh-arc-dind-kubernetes-for-dummies/README.md

 ## 13 Logs & Troubleshooting

+If you encounter some issues here, you can always check the logs for the pods.
+First identify the names of the relevant pods ...

-_TODO: Add logs and troubleshooting._
+_TODO: Add some docs for logs and troubleshooting._

 ## XX Nuclear Bomb

 If everything went wrong, you can always delete the runner set and start over.
-This following command will permanently delete everything from all namespaces.
+This following command will permanently delete everything Kubernetes-related from all namespaces.
 Please be careful with this command as you will lose everything on your machine.

 ```bash
 helm ls -a --all-namespaces | awk 'NR > 1 { print  "-n "$2, $1}' | xargs -L1 helm delete &&